METRIX IAP

 Lines

-"Built from performance icons.
+"Built from fight legends.
 This isn't fashion.
-It's APEX." · "Forged in fight culture.
-APEX Supply Co.."
+It's KOV." · "Forged in fight culture.
+King of Violence."

 Performance